Welcome to Live & Learn Early Learning Center

 Live & Learn is also accredited by the National Accreditation Commission (NAC) under the National Association of Child Care Professionals (NACCP).
 Live & Learn is proud to be the only center in New Hampshire that is accredited by this agency.

 Live & Learn was the first Nature Explore Certified Outdoor Classroom in the state of NH.
 This year marks our 5th year being recertified!
 Follow the link below to learn about the changes we've made over the year!
 This certification fits with our nature based curriculum and belief in connecting children with nature on a daily basis.
-Please follow this link to the Nature Explore site to find out more.

 Live & Learn also provides each teacher with a membership to The Alliance for Better Child Care (ABC,) a local professional organization.
 In 2005 Live and Learn Early Learning Center was named as 1 of 10 exemplar sites for Strengthening Families.